slidevjs/slidev/docs/guide/animations.md

 </v-clicks>
 ```

-An item will become visible accordingly whenever you click "next".
+An item will become visible each time you click "next".

 ### Custom Clicks Count

-By default, Slidev can smartly count how many steps are needed before going next slide.
-And you can override it by passing the `clicks` frontmatter option:
+By default, Slidev counts how many steps are needed before going to the next slide.
+You can override this setting by passing the `clicks` frontmatter option:

 ```yaml
 ---